samaasabri/Touch-Base/README.md

 ### Security reminders

-- Never commit files in `secrets/` — they are gitignored
+- Only the `.example.json` templates in `secrets/` are committed — the actual credential files are gitignored
 - Never share your OAuth token (`calendar_token.json`)
 - The `.env` file contains project configuration and is gitignored